List of the tallest trees of the world

 Convincing world record nowadays belongs to coast redwood (Sequoia sempervirens (D. Don) Endl.).
 Many hundreds of these trees surpass the height of the second highest tree species in the world.

 When in 2000 there was found the highest known coast redwood - Stratosphere Giant (now 113.05 metres high), it was announced that discovery of a higher tree is little likely.
 This is symptomatic - when somebody starts to think that all discoveries are made, new ones come.
 Since then in a few years time were discovered three trees which are higher than Stratosphere Giant.
-Current champion - Hyperion - was discovered in September 2006.
+Current publicly announced record - Hyperion - was discovered in September 2006.
 Height of Hyperion is close to the historical record of species.
+There are known taller coast redwoods, nearly 119 m tall - but these trees are not publicly announced.

 Coast redwood nowadays is the only tree species which exceeds 100 metre height.